anthonyozerov/stat-215-a-gsi/computing/psc-instructions.md

 One simple way to connect is via ssh.
 You can ssh to Bridges-2 with `ssh psc_username@bridges2.psc.edu` and put in the password for your PSC account.
 This will connect you to a "login node".

-Another way to connect is via their (online interface)[https://ondemand.bridges2.psc.edu], called Open OnDemand.
+Another way to connect is via their [online interface](https://ondemand.bridges2.psc.edu), called Open OnDemand.
 It has a nice file browser and is where you will run jupyter notebooks.
 Please read the instructions later in this file before running anything :)

 ## Setting up your Bridges-2 environment